Deathsmiles II: Gameplay

 In Deathsmiles II, players control a character armed with a magical weapon, navigating through levels filled with enemies and obstacles.
 The game features multiple characters to choose from, each with their own unique abilities and playstyle.
 As players progress through the game, they can collect power-ups and items to enhance their character's abilities and make them more powerful.

 Deathsmiles II also features a "Mega Black Label" mode, which is a harder version of the game with different levels and challenges.

 Development and release

 Deathsmiles IIX was ported to the Xbox 360 with additional modes in 2010.
 It was released both regular and limited editions which included a soundtrack CD.
 On release week, Deathsmiles IIX sold 16,112 copies in Japan according to Media Create.
 A platinum edition was released in 2011.
 The unlocalized Japanese release was made available on the US "Games on Demand" store in 2011.

 Reception

-In Japan, Famitsu gave the X360 version a score of 30 out of 40.
+The Japanese video game magazine Famitsu had one reviewer comment that the "console-original mode" was different enough from the arcade, making it a fresh experience.
+Another commented that they appreciated the visuals and the new characters introduced.

 GamesRadar rated the XBLA release a 3.5 out of 5 and called Deathsmiles 2X one of the better shooters available in the Western market.